Monthly Archives: November 2011

 Museum collections no better off in developed countries, international survey says

 According to 1490 respondents from 136 countries, a survey conducted between June and September by ICCROM (International Centre for the Study of the Preservation and Restoration of Cultural Property) and UNESCO (United Nations Educational, Scientific and Cultural Organization) reveals that museum collections the world over suffer from “major” or “drastic” lack of space, bad management, theft, pest infestation, etc. A note at the bottom of the report says: “As a little over 25% of the replies came from North America, these results were analyzed individually and compared to the rest of the world.
 There was found to be no significant difference in the numbers.
 This confirms that the results shown here represent the situation of the museums surveyed in all countries.”
-“Most importantly, we have confirmation that this is not a developed vs. developing country issue: ...(MORE ...)
+“Most importantly, ...(MORE ...)

 Ten years later: The Buddhas of Bamiyan

 In March 2001, more than a decade ago, the Taliban army dynamited, mined and gunned down two 1,400-year-old Buddhist masterpieces.
 Named “one of humanity’s most notorious cases of art vandalism” by the Wall Street Journal (July 21, 2011), the Taliban leveled the 125-foot-tall Eastern Buddha dating from 544-595 and 181-foot-tall Western Buddha dating from 591-644.
 The Buddhas, located on the historical Silk Road, are testimonies to the exchange between Indian, Hellenistic, Roman and Sassanian influences in Buddhist art.
 The monuments have been defaced throughout their history–heads and legs removed–but their total annihilation at the hands of the Taliban is stomach-churning.
 Ten years later the future of the sites is still under ...(MORE ...)